El País: Positions

 The paper has criticized figures such as Che Guevara, among others.
 It impugned Guevara's advocacy of armed struggle.
 The 16 February 2012 edition of El País was banned in Morocco due to the publication of a cartoon which, according to the Moroccan authorities, tarnished King Mohammed VI's name.
 In January 2018, El País was sentenced to publish a rectification article after the Catalan TV channel TV3 denounced the newspaper for "harming the TV channel's image" with an article which contained "inaccurate data".
 A similar case happened between El País and the Catalan businessman Jaume Roures, with El País being sentenced after publishing Roures had 250 million Euros in tax havens.
 According to a report prepared by the Parliament of the United Kingdom fake news committee written by the nonprofit organization Transparency Toolkit and published in April 2018, El País had published "numerous examples of misinterpretations of data sources, use of inaccurate information, lack of attention to detail and a poor research methodology" regarding the alleged Russian involvement in the 2017 Catalan independence referendum.
 It describes their conclusions as "exceptionally deceptive" and concludes "there may be a temptation to use groundless allegations of fake news to support political argument".

 On 26 September 2007, the paper published the Bush–Aznar memo, a leaked transcript of a closed-door meeting between U.S. president George W. Bush and Spanish Prime Minister José María Aznar, shortly before the invasion of Iraq.
 In 2007, the circulation of El País was about 400,000 copies.
 During the premiership of the PSOE's José Luis Rodríguez Zapatero, El País published several articles criticizing the policies of the Zapatero government.
 This provided opportunities for new entrants to represent the dissentient, anti establishment left, such as the appearance of the daily newspaper Público.
 The 2008 circulation of El País was 435,000 copies, making it the second most read daily in the country, only after the sport-daily Marca.
 It was 267,000 in April 2014.

 In March 2015, El País, together with six other international newspapers, founded an alliance called the Leading European Newspaper Alliance (LENA).
 In June 2016, El País Brasil was found in a list of political newspapers that received money from the Workers' Party government.
 Former editor Soledad Gallego Díaz was brought to court after dismissing five employees for what the accusers maintain were political and ideological reasons.

 Editors-in-chief

-El País has had five editors-in-chief since it was founded in 1976.
-In February 2014 it was announced that Antonio Caño would be proposed as new editor-in-chief, appointment that was ratified by the Board of Directors and became effective on 3 May 2014.
-In June 2018, Soledad Gallego-Díaz became the first-ever female editor of El País.
-Gallego-Díaz was replaced by Javier Moreno in June 2020.
-In 2021, Pepa Bueno was appointed as the new editor.
-Since June 2025, the editor-in-chief has been Jan Martínez Ahrens.